etherlinkcom/docs/docs/building-on-etherlink/indexing-graph.md

 [TheGraph](https://thegraph.com/) indexes smart contracts and provides information about them in a GraphQL interface.
 You provide your contract address and interface and TheGraph provides historical information about how it has been called based on the events it emits.
+For more information about TheGraph, see its [Quickstart](https://thegraph.com/docs/en/quick-start/).

 ## Prerequisites